Apple’s WWDC 2020 will have more people watching than ever before

 Towards tech democracy

-But the fact is that despite the loss of that personal connection, the truth is that many people never get the chance to attend either event.
+But the fact is that despite the loss of that personal connection this year, many people never get the chance to attend either event.
 It will never be possible for the company to host an event for all of its 23 million registered developers in any way other than online.

-That's why the company already makes most of its sessions and keynotes available to developers in the app and online.
+That's why Apple already makes most of its sessions and keynotes available to developers in the app and online.
 It is simply extending that availability this year.

-It is also relevant I think to note that Jamf announced its JNUC plans just 24-hours before Apple shared more insight into its intentions for WWDC.

 This will not be trivial.